yaw277/slire/README.md

 ### buildUpdateOperation

-`buildUpdateOperation(update: UpdateOperation<any>): any`
+`buildUpdateOperation(update: UpdateOperation<UpdateInput>): any`

 Helper method that transforms a repository update operation into a MongoDB-compliant update document with all configured consistency features applied.
-Takes an `UpdateOperation` with `set` and/or `unset` fields and automatically adds timestamps (like `updatedAt`), version increments, and any other configured repository features.
+Takes an `UpdateOperation<UpdateInput>` with `set` and/or `unset` fields and automatically adds timestamps (like `updatedAt`), version increments, and any other configured repository features.
+Modification of system-managed fields is both prevented at compile time (type-level) and at runtime.
 This ensures that direct collection operations maintain the same consistency behavior as the repository's built-in update methods.
 Essential when performing direct `updateOne`, `updateMany`, or `bulkWrite` operations on the collection.

 ## Recommended Usage Patterns